rcl-common/docs/authorization/access-control-user.md

 - Click on the ‘Add’ link at the top to add a new role

-- Add a “Contributor’ or ‘Owner’ role assignment to your subscription for the AAD user account that you use to login to RCL app
+- Add a 'Contributor’ or ‘Owner’ role assignment to your subscription for the AAD user account that you use to login to the RCL app

 ![image](../images/authorization_signin/access-control-create.png)